Vercel is the only infrastructure I haven't second-guessed

 Hosting, analytics, speed monitoring, custom domain, security certificates.
 All of it just runs.
 Here's what I trust it for and what I don't.

 Most of my technology opinions are skeptical by default.
 Vercel is the exception.
 The experience of going from 'code on my computer' to 'live on the internet with a custom domain and security certificate' is genuinely hard to beat.
-One command (or one push to the main branch) and it's live.
+One command and it is live.
+The security certificate generates itself.
+The analytics dashboard appears without adding tracking scripts.
+The speed monitoring shows how fast real visitors experience the site, not just lab scores from my fast laptop.

 Hosting for the site itself.
-Built-in analytics for visitor counts (the privacy-friendly kind that doesn't need a cookie consent banner).
-Speed monitoring that shows how fast real visitors experience the site, not just lab scores from my fast laptop.
+Built-in analytics for visitor counts — the privacy-friendly kind that does not need a cookie consent banner.
+Speed monitoring that shows how fast real visitors experience the site, using actual data from real devices and connections.
 Custom domain on nirmitmeher.com, all handled through a simple DNS setup that took ten minutes.

 Never trust auto-confirm on a command with consequences you can't undo.